-There’s just over a month to go until entries close for the 2019 Young Guitarist of the Year competition and we’ve already seen some amazing submissions from around the world.
+There’s just over a month to go until entries close for the 2019 Young Guitarist of the Year competition - powered by Ernie Ball - and we’ve already seen some amazing submissions from around the world.
 If you’re under 16 and play guitar, we want to see you in action - it might just be the spark that ignites a flourishing career in music.

 Enter the competition today!

 Entering is easy: simply shoot a video of your playing, upload it to YouTube and send us the link using the form below.

 If shortlisted by our star judges – which this year includes Nita Strauss, Rabea Massaad and Plini – you will battle it out with two other finalists at the UK Guitar Show this September.
 Last year, Hunter Hallberg walked away with the title and a haul of amazing prizes, including a PRS guitar.
 Hunter recently shared his winning tips with us.

 If you’re still not sure what to play or you’re feeling nervous about entering, we hit up star judge Plini for his tips, advice and pointers for what he’s looking for.

 What qualities will you be looking for from Young Guitarist of the Year entries?

 “Inventiveness, originality, tone, phrasing, vibrato... the same things I look for in any musician, young or old!”

 What tips can you offer players looking to enter?